Sunday, December 31, 2023

 Overall: WOOF

 Rightfully belonging on the short, (or long), list of the worst films that have ever existed, Devil Story, (Il était une fois... le diable), was the final travesty unleashed upon the world by French filmmaker Bernard Launois and his only one in the horror genre.
 Even by the most forgiving of standards, this incomprehensible mess is an aggressively rough viewing.
 The production aspects are on par with SOV nonsense from the time period and the laughable makeup and gore effects look that much worse in completely nonatmospheric settings.
 Everybody spends almost the entirely of the movie outside where it is either bright and sunny or indecipherably dark, and as far as the story goes, it seems to be cobbled together from unrelated segments.
-A guy in a mask, (one that is a combination of Grandpa from The Texas Chainsaw Massacre and a pig), never stops loudly grunting as her murders passersby one after the other, then a couple have car trouble and have to stay at a creepy house, (that ole gag), where they meet a weird family before a woman in a dress and a mummy walk around doing nothing.
+A guy in a mask, (one that is a combination of Grandpa from The Texas Chainsaw Massacre and a pig), never stops loudly grunting as he murders passersby one after the other, then a couple have car trouble and must stay at a creepy house, (that ole gag), where they meet a weird family before a woman in a dress and a mummy walk around doing nothing.
 The credits hit out of nowhere, but thankfully they come at the seventy-five minute mark instead of any later, which is the only nice thing that can be said about the whole embarrassing affair.

 PIN